-Sharing Wheels accepts donations of good quality bikes that we can make ready for a second home.
-We do not take every bike – some are too rusty or poorly made to refurbish.
+Sharing Wheels accepts donations of good quality adult bikes that we can make ready for a second home.

-If you have a bike you think we might want, please send a photo to email@example.com.
-We’ll let you know if we can put your bike to good use.*
+If you have an adult bike you think we might want, please send a photo to email@example.com.
+We’ll let you know if we can put your bike to good use.

 - “Department store bike” brands like Magna, Roadmaster, Huffy, Hyper.
-These bikes have very cheap parts and aren’t worth fixing if broken.
+These cheap bikes aren’t worth fixing if broken.
 We WILL take these bikes if they are in like-new condition.

 - Broken or bent frames (unless, for instance, there are quality parts on it that are worth saving)

-- Very rusty bikes stored outside (a little rust is OK)
+- Very rusty bikes that have been stored outside (a little rust is OK)

 If your bike is junk, please take it to a metal recycling company (see below) for recycling.

 The following charities accept donations of working bicycles (tires pumped, chain on, etc):